Latitudeda/PhotoCAD_Docs/docs/source/gpdk/technology.rst

 gpdk.technology
 ===================================

-Some text for gpdk technology
+Some text for gpdk technology.